j0code/j0code/README.md

 ### Hi there 👋

-My name is Jonas and I taught myself how to code Java, JS, HTML and CSS.
+My name is Jonas and I taught myself how to code Java, JS, TS, HTML and CSS.
 Full stack.

+I also know some C and Ruby from school.
+Don't expect me to be good tho.

 I code since the age of about 11.
 I go to a german school, 11th grade.